estii20/guest_feedback/README.md

 _email_

 _score for each_ (front desk, restaurant, room, spa) with a rating for each on scale 1-5.

-1 = Excellent, 2 = Good 3 = Satisfactory 5 = Poor
+1. Excellent
+2. Very Satisfactory
+3. Satisfactory
+4. Unsatisfactory
+5. Poor

 _Special offers yes or no_